Sarah Bodenheimer Builds the Blueprint

 |0

-This work, Sarah Bodenheimer Builds the Blueprint, by Patrick Focke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sarah Bodenheimer Builds the Blueprint, by Alexandra Broughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.